shankarArun424/EnergyAustralia-coding-test/README.md

 # Installation and running
 Take a git clone of this repo and trigger the project.
-Once you hit the URL (http://localhost:8086/api/v1/musiclabel) in postman or browser, It returns the listing of the music based band list and the attented festivals for the individual bands.
+Once you hit the URL (http://localhost:8086/api/v1/musiclabel) in postman as GET method or browser, It returns the listing of the music based band list and the attented festivals for the individual bands.

 # Spring boot Maven project
 Designed this API using the Apache Maven plugin, It allows you to package executable jar or war archives.